boundary/boundary-client-js/README.md

 ### removeSubscriber

-Decouples a subscription object from a dataSource.
+Decouples a subscriber from a dataSource.

 	datasource.removeSubscriber(subscription_id)

-Onced called, the subscription object associated with that subscription_id will no long recieve updates from the dataSource instance.
+Once called, the subscriber associated with that subscription_id will no long receive updates from the dataSource instance.

 ### lastUpdate

 Returns the last data object sent to all subscribers.

 	datasource.lastUpdate() -> unprocessed data object

+<a id="data-source-updates"></a>
+## dataSource updates

+If a transformation function has not been paired with your subscription (discussed in the [addSubscriber](#add-subscriber) section in [dataSource Methods](#data-source-methods)), then the update objects received by the subscriber_callback function will contain the following fields:

+* **state** - list of all currently tracked samples for the dataSource's query, keyed by a unique field named **\_\_key\_\_**, which is a composite of the sample's other fields concatenated with the ':' character
+* **added** - list of records added to the state since the last update
+* **removed** - list of records removed from the state since the last update

+---

+### Recent updates to the Boundary Javascript API:
+December 28, 2011:

+* Removed optional update interval smoothing from dataSource creation
+* Updated bndry.auth object to V2 authentication (if you've previously been using the Boundary Javascript API files, you may want to check [https://app.boundary.com/account](https://app.boundary.com/account) to see if your api key has changed)
+* dataSource subscribers are no longer objects with update methods, but are now simply callback functions
+* the included example js file has been simplified to better illustrate baseline usage